Former NBA player and Georgia Institute of Technology basketball star Javaris Crittenton was arrested after a drug sting in Atlanta Wednesday morning.

 Since the new drug charges violate the terms of his bond, Crittenton's bond on the murder charge has been revoked.
 He will remain in jail on both charges at least until his next court appearance on February 14th.

-If you or a family member has been charged with a DUI or drug-related crime, contact the Law Offices of Richard S Lawson and put his almost 20 years of experience to work for you.
+If you or a family member has been charged with a DUI or drug-related crime, contact the Law Offices of Richard S Lawson and put his more than 20 years of experience to work for you.
 Richard Lawson is a top-rated Atlanta DUI Attorney.